Black Pumas: Career

 In 2020, the band performed on The Ellen DeGeneres Show, The Tonight Show Starring Jimmy Fallon, Late Night with Seth Meyers and The Late Show with Stephen Colbert who premiered their live cover of Tracy Chapman’s "Fast Car".

 The band has sold out multiple tours across North America and Europe.
-In their hometown of Austin, Texas, Black Pumas became the first band to sell out four consecutive shows at Stubbs, one of the city's live venues, and on May 7, 2020, mayor Steve Adler proclaimed the date as Black Pumas Day.
+In their hometown of Austin, Texas, Black Pumas became the first band to sell out four consecutive shows at Stubbs, one of the city's live venues.
+On May 7, 2020, mayor Steve Adler proclaimed the date as Black Pumas Day.

 On November 24, 2020, "Colors" received Grammy Award nominations for Record of the Year and Best American Roots Performance, while their self-titled album received a nomination for Album of the Year, at the 63rd Annual Grammy Awards.

 In January 2021, then President-elect Joe Biden invited the Black Pumas to perform during his Celebrating America primetime special during the President's Inauguration activities.
 Due to the COVID-19 pandemic, the band performed virtually.

-In September 2021, Black Pumas were awarded Duo/Group of the year at the 20th Annual Americana Honors & Awards.
-On November 23rd, 2021, Black Pumas received two Grammy Award nominations at the 64th Annual Grammy Awards.
-Nominated twice in the Rock category.
-This brings their total Grammy nominations up to six.
-Their “Know You Better (Live From Capitol Studio A)” performance was nominated for Best Rock Performance and their album “Capitol Cuts - Live From Studio A” was nominated for Best Rock Album.
+In September 2021, Black Pumas were awarded Duo/Group of the Year at the 20th Annual Americana Honors & Awards.
+On November 23, 2021, Black Pumas received two Grammy Award nominations at the 64th Annual Grammy Awards.
+They were nominated twice in the Rock category.
+That brought their total Grammy nominations up to six.
+Their "Know You Better (Live From Capitol Studio A)" performance was nominated for Best Rock Performance, and their album Capitol Cuts (Live from Studio A) was nominated for Best Rock Album.